OLi-pel/AutoVerse/README.md

 [![Latest Release](https://img.shields.io/github/v/release/OLi-pel/AutoVerse)](https://github.com/OLi-pel/AutoVerse/releases/latest)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 AutoVerse is a cross-platform desktop application designed to provide high-quality transcription and speaker diarization (speaker identification) for your audio and video files.
-Built with Python and powered by state-of-the-art AI models, it offers a powerful post-processing editor to refine transcripts to perfection, all while running locally on your machine.
+Built with Python and powered by state-of-the-art AI models, it features a modern step-by-step workflow, automatic updates, and a powerful post-processing editor to refine transcripts to perfection, all while running locally on your machine.

 ---